mohamadahmadisadr/mohamadahmadisadr.github.io/index.md

 **Android Developer**<br>
 Amoozban.co, Shiraz, Iran - *(2020-10 – 2022-03)*
+- Collaborated with the AdOps team to develop new ad solutions, resulting in a 70\% increase in user engagement and revenue.
 - Enhanced code coverage by implementing unit tests
 - Boosted app performance by integrating a cache system into ExoPlayer, reducing network usage significantly.
 - Integrated speech recognition and ExoPlayer into the learning app, resulting in a more interactive and user-friendly experience.